Bootstrap for Finite N Lattice Yang-Mills Theory: Discussion and Prospects

 \section{Discussion and Prospects}

-Although our current exploration is confined to SU(2) lattice gauge theory, we believe that our approach applies to a more general framework encompassing SU(N) and U(N) gauge theories, both theoretically and practically.
+Although our current exploration is limited to SU(2) lattice gauge theory, we believe that our approach applies to a more general framework encompassing SU(N) and U(N) gauge theories, both theoretically and practically.
 The theoretical applicability is evident and further substantiated by our explorations of SU(3) and U(2) one-matrix models.
 Practically, the feasibility of broader application is supported by a simple yet significant observation: within a fixed truncation level in our hierarchy, the single trace Wilson loop consistently dominates.
 The most advanced result achieved in our project so far is at truncation level \(\Lambda=6\), leading us to anticipate the possibility of establishing a non-trivial bound for SU(6) or U(5).
 Here, the lowest non-trivial five-trace loop equation corresponds to level 6 in our hierarchy.
 For higher values of \(N\), while valid bounds can still be obtained, their dependence on \(N\) tends to be trivial, as even the lowest order trace identity does not manifest below level \(\Lambda=6\).

-Our current project has not overcome the main bottleneck facing the state of the art in lattice bootstrap, as delineated in previous studies \cite{Anderson:2016rcw, Kazakov:2022xuh, Cho:2022lcj}: our analysis remains confined to a local region of the infinite lattice, despite notable technical achievements.
+Our current project has not overcome the main bottleneck facing the state of the art in lattice bootstrap, as it was already manifest in previous studies \cite{Anderson:2016rcw, Kazakov:2022xuh, Cho:2022lcj}: our analysis remains confined to a local region of the infinite lattice, despite notable technical achievements.
 To significantly advance beyond this limitation, we foresee the potential for implementing a coarse-graining procedure analogous to the Density Matrix Renormalization Group (DMRG) used in quantum spin chain studies \cite{White:1992zz}.
-This approach has recently demonstrated substantial progress in related fields \cite{Kull:2022wof, DMRGBootWIP}.
-Additionally, a more granular understanding of the close-to-null operators in lattice gauge theory could lead to the development of specific functionals based on these operators.
-Recent advancements in the conformal bootstrap suggest that such strategies could markedly enhance analytical efficiency \cite{Ghosh:2023onl}.
+This approach has recently shown substantial progress in related fields \cite{Kull:2022wof, DMRGBootWIP}.
+Additionally, a more detailed understanding of the close-to-null operators in lattice gauge theory could lead to the development of specific functionals based on these operators.
+Recent advances in conformal bootstrap suggest that such strategies could considerably enhance analytic efficiency \cite{Ghosh:2023onl}.